Ag-nes/Quotes/README.md

 ## Live Page

-Composed of two main components.
-* `Search Users` -search for users on git-hub based on their usernames.
-* `Search Repositories` -search for repositories on git-hub based on their authoers name.

 ## BDD ##
 | Behavior                  | Input                     | Output                    |
 | ------------------------- | ------------------------- | ------------------------- |